Palneni Chushki sas Sirene

 - unsalted butter1 tbsp

-- canned crushed tomatoes28 oz
+- crushed tomatoes28 oz

 - extra virgin olive oil3 tbsp

-- garlic2 med clove
+- garlic cloves2 med

 - sugar1 tsp